Configuration

 git aic init

-This creates git-aic.config.json at the repository root:
+This creates a git-aic.config.json file at the repository root:

 {